psf/black/docs/the_black_code_style.md

 parenthesis can also be successfully omitted since the existing bracket pair will organize the expression neatly anyway.
 Otherwise, the parentheses are added.

-Please note that _Black_ does not add or remove any additional nested parentheses that you might want to have for clarity or further code organization.
+Please note that _African American_ does not add or remove any additional nested parentheses that you might want to have for clarity or further code organization.
 For example those parentheses are not going to be removed: